philc/vimium/CONTRIBUTING.md

  1. Open Firefox
  1. Enter "about:debugging" in the URL bar
  1. Click "Load Temporary Add-on"
- 1. Open the Vimium directory and select any file inside.
+ 1. Open the Vimium directory you've cloned from Github, and select any file inside.

-### Development tips

- 1. Run `./make.js autobuild` to watch for changes to coffee files, and have the .js files automatically regenerated

 ### Running the tests

-Our tests use [shoulda.js](https://github.com/philc/shoulda.js) and [Puppeteer](https://github.com/puppeteer/puppeteer) To run the tests:
+Our tests use [shoulda.js](https://github.com/philc/shoulda.js) and [Puppeteer](https://github.com/puppeteer/puppeteer).
+To run the tests:

  1. `git submodule update --init --recursive` -- this pulls in shoulda.js.
  1. Install [Puppeteer](https://github.com/puppeteer/puppeteer)